jollactic/Modelling_course/_build/html/_sources/HF/overview.md

 [Chapter 2 in *Computational Chemistry of Solid State Materials : A Guide for Materials Scientists, Chemists, Physicists and Others* ](https://ebookcentral.proquest.com/lib/uu/reader.action?docID=481650#)

 [Chapter 8 in *Atomistic Computer Simulations : A Practical Guide* by Veronika Brázdová and David R. Bowler](https://ebookcentral.proquest.com/lib/uu/reader.action?docID=1161544)

+What is the role of the Slater determinant in this method?

+What is the self-consistent field (SCF) procedure in the context of Hartree-Fock theory?
+How does it work and why is it necessary?

+How does the choice of basis set affect the accuracy and efficiency of Hartree-Fock calculations?
+What are some common types of basis sets used in quantum chemistry?